Skip to navigation Skip to content

 2023

-Board approves $800,000 contract with Woodhouse Tinucci Architect for design development and cost analysis phases of the project.
+The board approved an $800,000 contract with Woodhouse Tinucci Architects for design development and cost analysis.

 May